brooth/jeta-site/mysite/home/markdown/event-bus.md

     <h2>Event bus</h2>
 </div>

-*Jeta* providers an implementation of [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern).
-Besides basic features, it has a great achievement - no reflection is used.
+*Jeta* providers an implementation of [*Publish-Subscribe* pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern).
+Besides basic features, it has a great advantage - no reflection is used at all.
 Excited?
-Let's go though it.
+Let's go through.

 ###Subscriber